yavuzkoroglu/gwplus/README.md

 # Gwplus: GraphWalker Plus

-Computes the short test case(s) that satisfies a coverage criterion for a GraphWalker model.
+Computes short test case(s) that satisfies a coverage criterion for a GraphWalker model.

 ## Table of Contents